Gurdwaras

 115. Gurdwara Pehli Patshahi: Fateh Bhinder (district Sialkot)

 Almost twenty kilometers from Gujranwala city, on the Daska Road, lies the small village of Fateh Bhinder, situated about five kilometers west of the main road in a rural setting.
 Unlike some of its neighboring villages, it does not appear to be particularly prosperous.
-A large canal—probably the Marala–Ravi Link Canal—flows nearby, and the surrounding…
+A large canal, Upper Chenab Canal, flows nearby, and the surrounding…

 114. Gurdwara Guru Hargobind Sahib: Ghalotian Khurd (district Sialkot)